CatalanCabbage/notes/misc/mall-tracking.md

 ## Our assumptions for the system
 - Data processing does not happen in real time
 - Queries for the data of the last 30 days are allowed

+# Design
+CCTVs have video data.
+Video is somehow converted into raw data that we can process.
+This raw data is then transformed into something we can query.
+When we get a query, we try to use the transformed data.
+If the transformed data does not have the datapoints we need, we trigger the video -> raw data -> transformed data again.